 Houston knew this army did not stand a chance against the ~5,000-6,000 Mexican soldiers under Santa Anna that just wiped out the Alamo defenders.
 Thus the army fled east along with a majority of Texas’ citizens who sought refuge in the United States from the incoming Mexican army.

-This event is commonly known as the Runaway Scrape and the event led to high levels of desertion among Houston’s ranks as volunteers left to be with their fleeing families.
+This event is commonly known as the Runaway Scrape which led to high levels of desertion among Houston’s ranks as volunteers left to be with their fleeing families.

 Furthermore, the spring season of 1836 was one of the wettest on record which caused severe logistical problems.
-Morale was also an issue as the Texans hardly even had any tents, so soldiers were constantly exposed to the rain and mud.1
+Morale was an issue as the Texans hardly had any tents and soldiers were constantly exposed to the rain and mud.1

 Houston had virtually no power to prevent the desertions as army size fluctuated wildly between desertions and new volunteers joining.
-It is interesting to note that most historians agree that a majority of the Texan army both at the Alamo and ultimately at San Jacinto was composed of men who had never stepped foot in Texas prior early 1836.2
+Historian Andrew Forest Muir interestingly notes that a majority of the Texan army both at the Alamo and ultimately at San Jacinto was composed of men who had never stepped foot in Texas prior early 1836.2

-These were mostly single, young American volunteers who traveled great distances to fight for Texan freedom and hoped for reward after the revolution was over, while many men who had actually lived in Texas for years fled east with their families.
+These were mostly single, young American volunteers who traveled great distances to fight for Texan freedom.
+Most hoped for reward after the revolution was over, while many men who had actually lived in Texas for years fled east with their families.

 It is only with luck that Houston obtained intelligence of Santa Anna’s movements and discovered a rare opportunity he could exploit.